jadhavhpranav1121/E-Commerce-Backend/README.md

 # E-Commerce-Backend
-Simple CRUD backend system by using nodejs + Express Js (Seller and Buyer system)
+Simple CRUD Backend system by using NodeJS + expressJs (Seller and Buyer system)

 ## File Struture:-